SmartBitu/wordlist-generator/README.md

 # This is for learning purpose only........
 # Do not enter wrong values (there is no input validations) this tool is in development process
-# This tool help you to generate wordlist as a valid credentials after certain regular interval of word in list
+# This tool help you to generate wordlist with your valid credentials with broken authentication vulnerability.
+After certain regular interval of word in list
-# simply have to log in to their own account every few attempts to prevent limit from ever being reached.
+# simply brute force have to log in to victims account, every few attempts to prevent limit from ever being reached.

 # Usage

 In linux

 git clone https://github.com/SmartBitu/wordlist-generator.git

 python3 wordlistgenerator.py